-If you want to do less water changes, i.e. you can slowly ramp up how much you feed instead to lessen how much ammonia/nitrite is produced, and then ramp up over time until you can ghostfeed as described above.
+If you want to do less water changes, you can slowly ramp up how much you feed instead to lessen how much ammonia/nitrite is produced, until you can ghostfeed as described above.
 This will lengthen the process though.

 That's it.
 I don't recommend this method though.
 There are a few reasons.

 You may not be growing nitrifiers.
-You may end up growing non-nitrifying heterotrophs, which are microorganisms (bacteria and other organisms) that consume ammonia not via nitrification, while also growing very well using organic substrates, which would be plenty in fish food.
+You may end up growing non-nitrifying heterotrophs, which are microorganisms (bacteria and other organisms) that consume ammonia as a nitrogen source, while also growing very well using organic substrates, which would be plenty in fish food.
 Relying on these to keep ammonia in check may not be a great choice, but still, some people consider a tank 'cycled' nonetheless, as per defined here.
-I don't though, hence why I put 'cycled' in quotation marks here.
+I do not though, hence why I put 'cycled' in quotation marks here.

 It may require more effort.
-Adding fish food may result in ammonia spiking far too high and may stall the cycle and require a water change.
+Adding fish food may result in ammonia/nitrite spiking far too high and may stall the cycle and require water changes.

 It may nonetheless not cycle your tank even with an amended definition as per above.
 The problem is that my 'ten days' is only an estimation, as fish food can take longer to decompose under different conditions... that are too many to list or even account for at times.
 To be safer, I would recommend a month or so of ghostfeeding, but who'd want to wait a month?